Carla A. Hills

 Areas of Expertise

 Carla A. Hills is chair and CEO of Hills & Company.
 She served as US trade representative from 1989 to 1993 during the administration of President George H.W.
 Bush and as US secretary of housing and urban development from 1975 to 1977 during the administration of President Gerald Ford.
 Hills has been a member of the Inter-American Dialogue since 1994 and is co-chair of the Board of Directors.

 Over the years, Hills has served on a number of other corporate and nonprofit boards.
-She is currently chair of the National Committee on US-China Relations, co-chair of the Council on Foreign Relations, member of the Executive Committee for the Peterson Institute for International Economics and the Trilateral Commission, co-chair of the Advisory Board of the Center for Strategic and International Studies, and member of the board of the International Crisis Group.
+She is currently chair of the National Committee on US-China Relations, member of the Executive Committee for the Peterson Institute for International Economics and the Trilateral Commission, co-chair of the Advisory Board of the Center for Strategic and International Studies, and member of the board of the International Crisis Group.